elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Wildcard and case-insensitivity

 Some fields require flexibility in how users search.
-For example, their content is messy (such as user-agent values) or popular for threat hunters (command line processes), and a single character in the opposite casing can bypass a detection today for `keyword` fields.
-The `wildcard` field provides improved performance of leading `wildcard` and `regex` term-level queries but is also a step towards case-insensitive search support in Elasticsearch.
+For example, their content is messy (such as user-agent values) or popular for threat hunters (process command-lines or a PowerShell script).
+The `wildcard` field provides improved performance of leading `wildcard` and `regex` term-level queries.

 #### Resolution